-How to Configure Syslog on Cisco
+How to Configure Syslog on Cisco Devices

-Syslog on Cisco
+Introduction to Syslog on Cisco Devices

-Syslog Configuration on Cisco Devices
+Step-by-Step Syslog Configuration

 Network(config)# logging on